Aosana/Brii/README.md

 **Could not download x**:

 If a mod updates and the old files got deleted, it is impossible to download them.
-In this case, just wait until I update the Modlist.
+In this case, just wait until I update the mod list.

-Some files are known to be problematic, it is likely those are the ones that failed.
-You can download them manually from their source and place the archives **AS IS** in the downloads folder.
+Some files are known to be problematic, and it is likely that those are the ones that failed.
+You can download them manually from their source and place the archives **AS IS** in your Wabbajack downloads folder.

 **x is not a whitelisted download**:

 This can happen when I update the modlist.
-Check if a new update is available and wait if there is none.
+Check if a new update is available, and wait if there is none.

 **Wabbajack could not find my game folder**: